-The proposed development provides 149 no. dual or triple aspect apartments, accounting for 77.2% of the 193 no. apartment units proposed, which complies with the above requirements.
-In addition, the proposed single aspect apartment units (34 no.) have been orientated to face in a southern, eastern or western direction and towards the open space areas to allow for maximum light exposure for each individual apartment throughout long periods of the daylight hours.
+Block A, 50% of units are dual aspect per typical floor plate, whilst Block D provides for 67 % dual aspect per typical floor plate.
+In addition, the proposed single aspect apartment units (??? no.) have been orientated to allow for maximum light exposure for each individual apartment throughout long periods of the daylight hours.
 This is consistence with the 2018 Guidelines which recommend, in Section 3.18, that single aspect apartments be orientated to face south, east or west, to allow for maximum sunlight exposure.